Credit: Toby Glanville

-Olivia Laing is a widely acclaimed writer and critic.
-She’s the author of seven books, including To the River (2011), The Trip to Echo Spring (2013), The Lonely City (2016) and Everybody (2021).
-She’s a Fellow of the Royal Society of Literature and in 2018 was awarded the Windham-Campbell Prize for non-fiction.
-Her books have been translated into twenty-one languages.
+Olivia Laing is an internationally acclaimed writer and critic.
+They’re the author of eight books, including The Lonely City, Everybody and the Sunday Times number one bestseller, The Garden Against Time.
+Laing’s first novel, Crudo, won the James Tait Black Memorial Prize.
+They’re a Fellow of the Royal Society of Literature and an Honorary Fellow of the Royal Academy of Arts, and in 2018 were awarded the Windham-Campbell Prize for non-fiction.
+Laing’s books have been translated into twenty-one languages.

 Laing writes on art and culture for the Guardian, Financial Times and New York Times, among many other publications.
-She’s written catalogue essays on a variety of contemporary artists, including Andy Warhol, Agnes Martin, Derek Jarman, Wolfgang Tillmans and Chantal Joffe.
-Her collected essays on art, Funny Weather: Art in an Emergency, were published in 2020.
+They’ve written catalogue essays on various contemporary artists, including Derek Jarman, Christian Marclay, Agnes Martin, Tilda Swinton, Wolfgang Tillmans and Andy Warhol.
+Funny Weather: Art in an Emergency was published in 2020 and Painting Writing Texting, Laing’s decade of collaboration with the artist Chantal Joffe, in 2025.

 Books: Bookshop.org